Travel Guide: How To Spend One Day in Saint Petersburg

 With multiple museums and palaces of the Royal Family times in Russia, Saint Petersburg might be considered as one big historical cluster.
 If you have only one or two days here in summer, your journey might be pretty intense, but truly exciting.

 No trip to St Petersburg would be complete without a visit to the iconic Winter Palace.
 In winter the biggest Christmas tree in the city is located there.
 The palace is an extravagant, baroque building that was once home to Russian royal family before they fled ahead of the Russian Revolution.
 The Winter Palace played an important role in the history of the country — a bloody massacre took place in the nearby Palace Square in 1905, when demonstrators were killed by imperial guards.

 2. The Hermitage Museum

 The Hermitage Museum is known as the best art gallery in the world and is housed in the Winter Palace.
 The incredible collection features thousands of artworks, including masterpieces from the likes of Van Gogh, Picasso and Da Vinci.
 The collection is housed in a line of theatres and former palaces (including the Winter Palace), which sit on the beautiful River Neva.
 It would be easy to spend several days at the museum however if you’re pushed for time you can still see the best bits — but be prepared to do a lot of walking.
-If you need a place to rest after being on your feet all day, find a comfy bed in St Petersburg.

 The “CoCoCo” restaurant is a good place to try traditional Russian cuisine in a new presentation.
 The place is quite popular these days.
 The chefs present an innovative take on Russian classical dishes.
 The restaurant menu has up to 20 changes, renewing of dishes, during the year.